 - ACoS – ACoS is a percentage value that measures the overall profitability of the campaign, the ad revenue vs the ad spends.
 The ACoS is a crude measurement to understand the profitability of the product, the smartest recommendation is to set a Target ACoS.
 Read here on how to set up the target ACoS

 - Total Orders – The total number of orders received.

 - Average Order Value – In simple terms, average order value is the revenue from each order.
 The order value gives you an idea of the revenue space and profits you’ve for each order made.

-Eg. A product sourced at $4 is listed at $15, costing $3.75 FBA fees and shipping has an average order value of $12, assuming that you have a 20% percentage off discount.
+Eg. Say a product costs the seller $7.75 inclusive of all costs has an average order value of $12 with a listing price of $15.
+Assuming that you have a 20% percent off discount.
 It gives you a choice of spending up to $4.25, each unit, for you to break even.
 Spending more than $4.25 would mean you are running under a loss.